Proton therapy: Left-side breast cancer

 When breast cancer — especially in the left breast — is treated with conventional radiation, the lung and heart, which are near the left breast, are particularly susceptible to photon radiation damage.
 Such damage can eventually cause lung problems (e.g. lung cancer) or various heart problems.
 Depending on location of the tumor, damage can also occur to the esophagus, or to the chest wall (which can potentially lead to leukemia).
 One recent study showed that proton therapy has low toxicity to nearby healthy tissues and similar rates of disease control compared with conventional radiation.
-Other researchers found that proton pencil beam scanning techniques can reduce both the mean heart dose and the internal mammary node dose to essentially zero.
+Other researchers found that proton pencil beam scanning techniques can reduce the mean heart dose while maintaining a higher dose to irradiated lymph nodes.

 Small studies have found that, compared to conventional photon radiation, proton therapy delivers minimal toxic dose to healthy tissues and specifically decreased dose to the heart and lung.
 Large-scale trials are underway to examine other potential benefits of proton therapy to treat breast cancer.